Background images display behind your site content, adding a visual element to help set the tone for your site.

 Tip: If your template doesn't support site-wide backgrounds, learn how to create page-specific backgrounds.

-In the Home Menu, click Design, and then click Style Editor.
-For more help using the Style Editor, visit Making Style Changes.
+In the Home Menu, click Design, then click Site Styles.
+For more help using Site Styles, visit Making style changes.

 Note: To add a page-specific background image to Aviator or Aubrey, first go to the Pages panel and open the Info Page.
 Open any other page type to add the site-wide background.